 Some sisters spend too much time on their clothing.
 They pay too much attention to fancy clothes and costly dresses.
 Other sisters do not care for the tidiness and the cleanliness of their attire; they are very careless about their clothing.
 This shows that they are sloppy.
 A woman's dress is a true reflection of her character.
 If one does not pay attention to personal grooming and cleanliness, such a person is loose, sloppy, and careless.
 Our clothing must be proper, neat, and clean.
 It must be simple, but clean.
-(Messages for Building Up New Believers, vol. 3, ch.
-37, pp. 610-611)
+(The Collected Works of Watchman Nee, vol. 50, Messages for Building Up New Believers, vol. 3, pp. 610-611)